 Q.5 What will you do to modify your teaching to meet the needs of a gifted student?

-What I will do is to modify his work assignments in expectation or length to fit his abilities.
+I will modify the work assignments in expectation or length to fit the student’s abilities.
 His tasks will require a higher level of understanding compared to the regular students.
-During class discussions, I can direct questions to him or her that require higher-level thinking skills.
+During class discussions, I can direct questions to them that require higher-level thinking skills.
 I also would encourage the gifted student to take a leadership role in group work so that his classmates can emulate and be inspired by him.

 Q.6 How do you differentiate your teaching?
 Please provide a couple of examples.

-My teaching is unique in the sense that while teaching approach is holistic, it is also inclusive and individualized.
+My teaching approach is holistic, inclusive and individualised.
 It is holistic because I not only share knowledge with my students, but I also elicit knowledge from them.
-For example, when I had a group of gifted children in my class, I will give them special assignments to stimulate their higher level thinking skills and will present them their work to the class.
+For example, when I had a group of gifted children in my class, I will give them special assignments to stimulate their higher-level thinking skills and present their work to the class.

 Note: Both overconfidence and too much nervousness are bad for an interview.
-This is because interview are designed to put you through small pressure tests and to gauge your reactions when you are in difficult situations.
+This is because interviews are designed to put you through small pressure tests and gauge your reactions to difficult situations.
 Try not to panic.

-These tips to crack AWES interview, will eventually merge into your behavioral patterns and will give you a personality everyone admires.
-Stay connected for more information regarding AWES Teacher Recruitment Examination 2016.
+These tips to crack the AWES interview will eventually merge into your behavioural patterns and give you a personality everyone admires.
+Stay connected for more information regarding awes recruitment 2021.
 To excel in Teaching Exams, download the Best Teaching Exam Preparation App for free.